 After 15 years of experience in emergency medicine, Dr. Szatkowski has seen it all, and then some.
 Still, his top health care recommendation is to wear a helmet.
 He said that helmets should be used for any activity that has the potential for head injury — cycling, skateboarding, water and snow skiing, snow and wake boarding, and also riding motorcycles, ATVs, hoverboards and scooters.

 Dr. Szatkowski said any person who has suffered a head injury should consider being seen right away by a physician who has experience managing concussions.
 Even when there may be no visible bleeding, bumps or bruises, a serious injury may have occurred.
 After a head injury, watch for loss of consciousness, vomiting, confusion or changes in behavior.
-If these symptoms are present, transport the individual to an emergency department for an evaluation.
+If these symptoms are present, the individual needs to be immediately evaluated in an emergency department.

 Don’t hesitate to call 911 if someone is experiencing any symptoms of concern, Dr. Szatkowski said.
 If there is any reason to suspect a back, neck or serious head injury, such as severe pain or the inability to move, call 911.
 Do not move the injured person or remove the person’s helmet.